Aging & Health A to Z

 Delirium occurs frequently especially in older people.
-Hospital records show that one-third of older adults arriving at emergency departments are delirious.
-For older people living at home, the risk increases with age.
+Hospital records show that one-third of older adults who arrive at emergency departments are delirious.
+For most older adults, the risk of delirium increases with age.

-Delirium is present in half of hospital patients transferred to a nursing home, and about two-thirds of patients who are residents of nursing homes.
+Residual symptoms of delirium are present in about half of hospital patients transferred to a nursing home, and about two-thirds of patients who are residents of nursing homes.
 About 80% of people suffer from delirium at the end of life.

 Posted: March 2012